haloapping/playwright-python-demo/README.md

 ## Caution‼️

+- Prerequisite: Basic programming with Python.
 - Don’t focus on the code.
-I only want to share about another tool for automation testing :)
+I only want to share about another tool for automation testing 😉.
 - Don't implement automation testing with this tool now.
 Need more research 📚️.

 ---